Snaacky/thewiki/docs/tutorials/comparison.md

 **Or**

- - Downscale the 1080p source to 720p using `Hermite`
+ - Downscale the 1080p source to 720p using `Hermite`.
-   - **Warning: Downscaling produces worse results and is not recommended for comparisons**
+   - **Warning: Downscaling produces worse results and is not recommended for comparisons.**

   ```py
   ## Scaling: Modify the output resolution of specified clips, use EwaLanczos for upscaling OR Hermite for downscaling (both are equivalent scaling to mpv's high-quality profile)